Multidimensional quadratic BSDEs with separated generators: Introduction

-The focus of the present work lies on multidimensional quadratic BSDEs, which naturally arise in equilibrium pricing models in financial mathematics.
+The focus of the present work lies on multidimensional quadratic BSDEs.
 In case that the terminal condition is small enough the existence and uniqueness of a solution was first shown by Tevzadze \cite{T}.
 Cheridito and Nam \cite{CN} and Hu and Tang \cite{HT} obtain local solvability on $[T-\varepsilon,T]$ for some $\varepsilon>0$ of systems of BSDEs with subquadratic generators and diagonally quadratic generators respectively, which under additional assumptions on the generator can be extended to global solutions.
 Cheridito and Nam \cite{CN} provide solvability for Markovian quadratic BSDEs and projectable quadratic BSDEs .
 Frei \cite{F} introduced the notion of split solution and studied the existence of multidimensional quadratic BSDEs by considering a special kind of terminal condition.
 In Bahlali et al.~\cite{BEH} existence is shown when the generator $g(s,y,z)$ is strictly subquadratic in $z$ and satisfies some monotonicity condition.

-For the sake of illustration of our results we consider the following system of quadratic BSDEs:

-where $t\in[0,T]$, $\xi^i\in L^\infty$ and $\theta_i,\vartheta_i\in\mathbb{R}$, $i=1,2$.
-In the case that $\vartheta_1=\vartheta_2=0$, the system (\ref{Example}) reduces to decoupled one-dimensional quadratic BSDEs, which by Kobylanski \cite{Ko} have solutions for every terminal conditions $\xi^i\in L^\infty$ and $\theta_i\in\mathbb{R}$, $i=1,2$.
-Moreover, by Tevzadze \cite{T} the system (\ref{Example}) has a solution whenever the terminal conditions $\xi^1$ and $\xi^2$ are small enough.
-In the present work we give two different sets of conditions on the interplay between the parameters $\theta^i$, $\vartheta^i$ and the terminal conditions $\xi^i$, $i=1,2$, which guarantee the solvability of system (\ref{Example}) in Section 2.
-For instance, given $\theta^i$ and $\xi^i$ the system (\ref{Example}) has a solution if $|\vartheta^i|$ is small enough for $i=1,2$.
-To the best of our knowledge there is no literature which can answer this question.

-The general case is treated in Section 3.
-We consider generators which can be separated into two parts: the coupled and the uncoupled part.
-We use the growth coefficients of the coupled part to characterize the degree of the coupling.
-In the first step of the construction of the solution we view the coupled part as a parameter and solve in Lemma \ref{le} a 1-dimensional quadratic BSDE by means of Theorem 2 in \cite{BH}.
-This leads to a bounded set of candidate solutions where the value process is uniformly bounded and the control process is bounded in BMO.
-These bounds in combination with our conditions on the interplay between the parameters allow in a second step to apply Banach's fixed point theorem.
-If the generator is independent of the value process, the method allows to consider unbounded terminal conditions.
+Our results are motivated by the recent work of Hu and Tang \cite{HT}.
+We focus on the solvability of multidimensional quadratic BSDEs with generators that are independent of the value process.
+More precisely, we study the coupled system of quadratic BSDEs